pravega/pravega/documentation/src/docs/pravega-concepts.md

 similar to but more flexible than a "topic" in popular message oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

 Pravega Streams are based on an append-only log data structure.
-By using the append-only logs, Pravega rapidly ingest data into durable storage.
-It supports a large variety of application use cases as follows:
+By using the append-only logs, Pravega rapidly ingests data into durable storage.
+It supports a large variety of application use cases:

-- Supports Stream processing by using frameworks like [Flink](https://flink.apache.org).
+- Stream processing with frameworks like [Flink](https://flink.apache.org).
 - Publish/subscribe messaging.
-- NoSQL databases like Time Series.
+- NoSQL databases like Time Series Database (TSDB).
-- Database (TSDB).
 - Workflow engines.
-- Event-oriented applications, etc.,
+- Event-oriented applications, etc.

-In Pravega, during the creation of the Stream the developers assigns a meaningful name to the Stream like "IoTSensorData" or "WebApplicationLog20170330" to provide more information on the type of data stored in the Stream.
-The Pravega Stream names are organized within a **Scope**.
-A scope is a string containing meaningful informations like "FactoryMachines" or "HRWebsitelogs" to aid in better understanding for the developers.
-A scope acts as a namespace for Stream names, all Stream names are unique within a scope.

-A Stream is uniquely identified by its combination of the **Stream name** and **scope**.
-Scope can be used to classify names by tenant (in a multi tenant environment) or by department in an organization or by geographic location or any other categorization desired by the developer.
+When a developer creates a Stream in Pravega, s/he gives the Stream a meaningful name such as "IoTSensorData" or "WebApplicationLog20170330" to inform about the type of data it stores.
+A Scope acts as a namespace for Stream names; all Stream names are unique within their Scope.
+Therefore, a Stream is uniquely identified by its combination of its name and Scope.
+Developers can also define meaningful Scope names, such as "FactoryMachines" or "HRWebsitelogs", to effectively organize collections of Streams.
+For example, Scopes can be used to classify Streams by tenant (in a multi tenant environment), by department in an organization or by geographic location.

-A Stream is unbounded in size.
-Pravega does not impose any limits on the occurrence of number of Events in the Stream or on the number of total bytes that are stored in a Stream.
-Pravega’s design architecture scales up horizontally from few machines into a datacenter.
+A Stream is unbounded in size – Pravega itself does not impose any limits on how many Events can be in a Stream or how many total bytes are stored in a Stream.
+Pravega’s design horizontally scales from few machines to a whole datacenter’s capacity.

 Pravega Streams are divided into **Stream Segments**, to handle the large volume of data within a Stream.
 A Stream Segment is a shard, or partition of the data within a Stream.
 For more information, please see [Stream Segments](#stream-segments) section.

-The data from the IoT sensor is extracted or read by a variety of applications (_e.g.,_ Java applications) and writes the read or fetched data to the tail (front) of the Stream.
-Applications, such as a [Flink](https://flink.apache.org), can read from any point in the Stream.
+Applications, such as a Java program reading from an IoT sensor, write data to the tail (front) of the Stream.
+Applications, such as a [Flink](https://flink.apache.org) or Hadoop jobs, can read from any point in the Stream.
 Many applications can read and write the same Stream in parallel.
-Elasticity, scalability, support for large volume of
-Stream data and applications are the highlights of Pravega's design.
-More information on read and write operations in the Streams will be discussed in the [Readers and Writers](#writer) section.
+Elasticity, scalability, support for large volume of Stream data and applications are the highlights of Pravega's design.
+More information on read and write operations in the Streams will be discussed in the [Readers and Writers](#writers-readers-readergroups) section.

 ## Events

-Pravega's client API allows applications to read and write data in Pravega using **Events**.
+Pravega's client API allows applications to write and read data to/from Pravega in the form of **Event**.
 An Event is represented as a set of bytes within a Stream.
-For example, an Event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value or an Event could be web log data associated with a user click on a website.
-Applications make sense of Events using standard Java **Serializers** and **Deserializers**, allowing them to read and write objects in Pravega similar to reading and writing objects from files.
+For example, an Event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value.
+An Event could also be a web log data associated with a user click on a website.
+Applications make sense of Events using standard Java **serializers** and **deserializers**, allowing them to read and write objects in Pravega similarly to reading and writing objects from files.

 Every Event has a **Routing Key**.
 A Routing Key is a string used by developers to group similar Events.
 A Routing Key is often derived from data naturally occurring in the Event, like "customer-id" or "machine-id" or a declared/user-defined string.
 For example, a Routing Key could be a date (to group Events together by time) or it could be a IoT sensor id (to group Events by machine).
 A Routing Key is important in defining the read and write semantics that Pravega guarantees.

-## Writers, Readers, ReaderGroups <a name= "Writer"></a>
+## Writers, Readers, ReaderGroups

 ![Reader Client](img/producer.consumer.client.new.png)

-Pravega provides a Client Library, written in Java, that implements a convenient API for Writer and Reader applications.
-The Pravega Java Client Library encapsulates the wire protocol used for communication between Pravega clients and Pravega.
+Pravega provides a client library, written in Java, that implements a convenient API for Writer and Reader applications.
+The Pravega Java Client Library encapsulates the wire protocol used to communicate Pravega clients and servers.

 - **Writer:** An application that creates Events and writes them into a Stream.
 All data is written by appending to the tail (front) of a Stream.

 - **Reader:** An application that reads Events from a Stream.
 Readers can read from any point in the Stream.
 Many Readers will be reading Events from the tail of the Stream.
-The tail reads correspond to reading bytes that have been recently written and will be delivered to Readers immediately.
-Some Readers will read from earlier parts or history of the Stream (called **catch-up reads** or **history reads**).
+Tail reads corresponding to recently written Events are immediately delivered to readers.
+Some Readers will read from earlier parts or history of the Stream (called **catch-up reads**).
 The application developer has control over the Reader's start position in the Stream.

 - **Position:** A concept in Pravega, that represents where in a Stream a Reader is currently located.
 The position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader by restoring the last saved successful read position.
 Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing by handling the Reader failure.

-- **Reader Groups:** Readers are organized into Reader Groups.
-A Reader Group is a named collection of Readers, which together performs parallel read Events in a given Stream.
-When a Reader is created through the Pravega data plane API, the developer includes the name of the Reader Group associated with it.
-Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the Reader Group.
-There could be one or more Reader in the Reader Group and there could be many different Reader Groups simultaneously reading from any given Stream.
+- **ReaderGroups:** Readers are organized into ReaderGroups.
+A ReaderGroup is a named collection of Readers, which together performs parallel read Events in a given Stream.
+When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup associated with it.
+Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the ReaderGroup.
+There could be one or more Reader in the ReaderGroup and there could be many different ReaderGroups simultaneously reading from any given Stream.

-A Reader Group can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
-A large amount of Stream data can be consumed by a coordinated fleet of Readers in a Reader Group.
-For example, a collection of Flink tasks processing Stream data in parallel using Reader Group.
+A ReaderGroup can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
+A large amount of Stream data can be consumed by a coordinated fleet of Readers in a ReaderGroup.
+For example, a collection of Flink tasks processing Stream data in parallel using ReaderGroup.

 For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and
 Writer](basic-Reader-and-Writer.md#working-with-pravega-basic-Reader-and-Writer).